junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean jumps to his feet, dashing out to the next room without thinking.

-A man twice bigger than him is standing on the lone bed in the center of the room, all naked and hairy, holding a knife in his hand high above head, almost touching the ceiling.
+A man twice bigger than him is standing on the lone bed in the center of the room, all naked and hairy, holding a knife in his hand high above his head, almost touching the ceiling.

 The crying girl curls in the corner of the bed like a startled little creature, wrapping herself up in her arms, covering her face with her fingers.
 Unclothed and crying loudly, screaming for her life.
 Blood streaming between her fingers.

 Dean recognizes her from the group of saloon ladies who greeted him when he arrived.

-He approaches the man carefully, eyeing the knife, closing the distances between them, tone demanding, "Why don't you put the knife down and let's talk?"
+He approaches the man carefully, eyeing the knife, closing the distance between them, tone demanding, "Why don't you put the knife down and let's talk?"

 The man glances back at him for a split second, grumbling, "Go away.
 None of your business."

 "It's my business because I was woken up," Dean takes another step closer, barely a dive's distance away from him now.
-He tries to hint for the girl to get away while the man's distracted, but she's just too busy crying.
+He tries to hint to the girl to get away while the man's distracted, but she's just too busy crying.
 He can't tell where the blood is coming from and it worries him.

 "Very well," the man snarls.
 "I'll deal with you once I kill the bitch."